 1 cup fresh breadcrumbs

-Melt 2 tablespoons butter in large skillet over medium-high heat.
-Add cauliflower; sauté until beginning to brown, about 5 minutes.
-Add tomatoes and green onions.
-Cook 1 minute to blend flavors.
-Remove from heat.
-Season with coarse salt and pepper.
+Melt two tablespoons of the butter in a large skillet over medium-high heat.
+Add cauliflower and sauté until they begin to brown (about five minutes).
+Add diced tomatoes and green onions.
+Cook for one minute and then remove from heat.
+Season with salt and pepper to taste.
+Set aside.

-Melt 2 tablespoons butter in large saucepan over medium-low heat.
-Add flour and stir 2 minutes.
+Melt two tablespoons of the butter in a large saucepan over medium-low heat.
+Add flour and stir for two minutes.
 Gradually whisk in cream.
-Cook until sauce thickens, whisking occasionally, about 4 minutes.
-Add 1 cup of the Gruyère and 1 cup of the Fontina cheeses.
-Whisk until melted and sauce is smooth.
-Whisk in ½ cup Parmesan, then sour cream and mustard.
-Season with salt and pepper.
+Cook until sauce thickens, occasionally whisking (about four minutes).
+Add one cup of the Gruyère and one cup of the Fontina cheeses.
+Whisk until melted and the sauce is smooth.
+Whisk in ½ cup of the Parmesan, then whisk in sour cream and mustard.
+Season with salt and pepper to taste.
 Remove from heat.